AY2425S2-CS2103T-T16-4/tp/docs/DeveloperGuide.md

 1. Initial launch

    1. Download the jar file and copy into an empty folder

+   2. Ensure you have Java 17 or above installed in your computer

+   3. Open a command terminal, cd into the folder you placed your .jar file and type java -jar tutorrec.jar and press enter.
-   1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
+   **Expected**: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.

-1. Saving window preferences
+2. Saving window preferences

    1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

-   1. Re-launch the app by double-clicking the jar file.<br>
+   2. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

 1. _{ more test cases …​ }_